On power subgroups of mapping class groups: Introduction and statements

 The second part of this article is concerned with power subgroups and quotients.
 Recall the following:

-\begin{definition} Set $X_g[D]$ for the $D$-th power subgroup of $M_g$, namely the subgroup generated by powers $h^D$ of arbitrary elements of $h\in M_g$.
-Then it is clear that $X_g[D]$ is a normal subgroup of $M_g$ whose quotient is a torsion group. \end{definition}
+\begin{defn} Set $X_g[D]$ for the $D$-th power subgroup of $M_g$, namely the subgroup generated by powers $h^D$ of all elements of $h\in M_g$.
+Then $X_g[D]$ is a normal subgroup of $M_g$ whose quotient is a torsion group. \end{defn}